UM-LPM/GIANT/docs/GenIATraP_platform_setup.md

 # Platform Setup (Developer)

-The platform consists of three parts: Unity, Web API, and EARS framework.
+The platform consists of three parts: **Unity**, **Web API**, and **EARS framework**.
 To set up the platform follow the instructions listed below for each component.

 ## Unity Setup
 1. Install Unity Hub from the official [website](https://unity.com/download).
-2. From the Unity Hub install the LTS Unity version for 2022 or higher.
+2. From the Unity Hub install the Unity LTS version for 2022 or higher.
 3. Clone the [repository](https://github.com/UM-LPM/GeneralTrainingEnvironmentForMAS/tree/platform_refactor) on your local machine from the GitHub.
 4. Add and open the cloned project in the Unity Hub.
 5. Configure Unity Editor (Edit -> Project Settings -> Physics) if the settings don't match the ones displayed in the image below.